Keobu/workout-timer/README.md

   ```
 - Each line represents a Work/Rest pair (rest is optional and defaults to 0).
 The timer executes the sequence in order.

+### Settings
+- Pick the notification sound (WAV) using the file picker or reset to the bundled `assets/beep.wav`.
+- Adjust volume with the slider or numeric entry (0–100%).
+- Use **Save Settings** to persist your choices to `settings.json` and **Test Sound** to preview the selected file.
+Settings load automatically at startup.

 Use **Start** to launch the selected program and **Stop** to reset the timer back to `00:00`.

 ## CLI Usage